How We Keep Our Wishroute Guides Inspired to Support Your Customers (and 4 Mindfulness Tips You Can Try Today)

 Molly’s Tips for a Mindful Mindset

-But, Molly says, we get into trouble when we get busy.
 “We are a culture that values productivity - work harder, work longer, push through it.
 We think we can THINK our way out of everything, but the truth is we can’t.”
-When we work from a mindful place, we’re actually more effective because we’re not suffering from stress and burn out.

-“We’re doing one thing, but our mind is off and racing in different directions,” said Molly.
+“We’re doing one thing, but our mind is off and racing in different directions,” she said.
 “To be fully present is to be in the NOW.”

 “The fastest way to reduce stress is with physical movement,” said Molly.

-Yoga and other exercise are great ways to become “aware” of your body, but simple instant practices work too, like noticing (without judgment) any tension in your body and relaxing your muscles, slowing your breath, or even becoming aware of your senses - what you feel, what you hear (or don’t hear), what objects you can see or what you can smell.
+Yoga and other exercise are great ways to become “aware” of your body, but simple instant practices work too, like noticing (without judgment) any tension in your body and relaxing your muscles, slowing your breath, or tapping into your senses - noticing what your body is touching or feeling, what you can hear (or not hear), what objects you can see, or what you can smell.

 The more you can become AWARE of your point of focus - whether it’s stressing about something in the future, or feeling frustrated over discomfort - the faster you can make the shift.